fte-team/fteqw/README.txt

 If you want to set up a linux box that cross-compiles each target with your own private customisations, then you can run the build_setup.sh script to set up which targets you wish to support.
 You can then just run the build_wip.sh script any time your code changes to have it rebuild every target you previously picked.
 The script can also be run from cygwin, but does not support compiling for linux then.
-(The setup script will install android+emscripten+nacl dependancies for you, so you're likely to find this an easier way to deal with those special targets).
+(The setup script will install android+emscripten dependancies for you, so you're likely to find this an easier way to deal with those special targets).
 (note that the android sdk can be a big download, while installing emscripten may require several hours to compile clang and about 40gb of disk space if emscripten doesn't provide prebuilt stuff for your distro).